Greater Cambridge Local Plan

 View a map of all the sites submitted to the Councils for possible development, as part of the Call for Sites in the early plan-making stages.

-In 2019 we held an initial Call for Sites and workshops with a wide range of groups including Residents Associations, Parish Councils, landowners and agents, statutory consultees and others, to understand what they felt the key issues for the Plan might be.
+In 2019 we held an initial Call for Sites and workshops with a wide range of groups including Residents Associations, Parish Councils, landowners and agents, statutory consultees and others, to understand what they felt the big issues for the Plan might be.

 In November 2020 we published initial evidence base findings and development strategy options assessments.
 You can read our news release about the headline findings, and the additional water briefing we published at the time.